benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 ---
-title: "Tools of the trade: How I communicate at GitHub (and why)"
+title: 'Tools of the trade: How I communicate at GitHub (and why)'
 description: How I work and how I think about the tools we use to communicate at GitHub
 ---